-The Peace Corps responded to the COVID-19 pandemic by suspending all Volunteer activities and evacuating nearly 6,900 Volunteers from approximately 60 countries of service.
-As a continued result of the evacuation of Volunteers, the suspension of Peace Corps overseas operations, OIG has made substantial changes to its program oversight activity for FY 2022.
-During this time, OIG is committed to monitoring and contributing to the agency's planning and implementation of its re-entry process.
-OIG oversight will include continued focus on the health and safety of the Volunteers as the agency takes the necessary steps to safely redeploy Volunteers, as well as emphasis on proper spending of taxpayer funds.
+After the unprecedented evacuation of all Peace Corps Volunteers more than two years ago due to the COVID-19 pandemic, overseas operations have resumed and Volunteers began to return to posts in March 2022.
+While this is an important milestone, OIG program oversight activity for FY 2023 will continue to be strongly impacted by the pace of Volunteer re-entry and complications stemming from the COVID-19 pandemic.

+OIG oversight will include ongoing reviews of the re-entry process with a focus on the health and safety of the Volunteers, and an emphasis on proper spending of taxpayer funds.
 Our goal is to direct OIG oversight activities in ways that help the Peace Corps safeguard its integrity, better its effectiveness, and cement its long-term success.